Anthony (Tony) L.Cochran is a Partner in the Litigation Practice of Smith Gambrell Russell LLP.

 In addition to his law practice, Mr. Cochran is quite active as a Yoga Instructor, teaching several classes each week.
 He also served as former Chair and Director for the Zaban Paradies Center which assists homeless couples obtain housing and employment.

-Mr. Cochran regularly appears on continuing education panels, speaking at a large number of seminars on a variety of topics, including summary evidence under Federal Rule of Evidence 1006, the application of Daubert to expert testimony, representing individual physicians, white-collar criminal defense, and internal investigations.
+Mr. Cochran regularly appears on continuing education panels, speaking at a large number of seminars on a variety of topics, including the application of Daubert to expert testimony, and a host of topics spanning from representing physicians to white-collar criminal law and investigations.

 Mr. Cochran graduated magna cum laude from Northwestern University Law School in 1976, beginning his legal career in Atlanta with the firm Powell, Goldstein, Frazer & Murphy.
 From 1982 to 1985, he served as an Assistant United States Attorney for the Northern District of Georgia, prosecuting a variety of criminal cases.
 While an Assistant United States Attorney, Mr. Cochran received commendations from the U.S. Attorney General in a Department of Defense procurement fraud prosecution, and from the Director of the F.B.I. in a vote fraud prosecution.